 Many Thais too think putting money in the stock market, which is volatile, is far too risky, and that’s yet one more reason why Thais invest in gold.
-It’s simply seen as safer.
+It is simply seen as safer.

-If you’re looking to buy gold in Bangkok, the two best places are Chinatown (Yaworat) and its more than 140 gold shops and at MBK mall, where you’ll also find a number of excellent gold shops.
+If you are looking to buy gold in Bangkok, the two best places are Chinatown (Yaworat) and its more than 140 gold shops, and at MBK mall, where you will also find a number of excellent gold shops.

 For today’s gold prices (September 10th, 2011), buying prices are 25,969.08 baht per baht-weight for gold ornaments and 26,350 baht per baht-weight for gold bars.